Coincidence detection probability of $(\gamma, 2e)$ photoemission measurement: Theory for photoemission measurement

 The total coincidence detection probability $\Gamma$ in the $(\gamma, 2e)$ photoemission measurement is defined by

-where $\Gamma_{\text I}$ and $\Gamma_{\text{II}}$ are given by Eq. (\ref{eqn2.14}) and Eq. (\ref{eqn2.21}), respectively.
-Here we have ignored the quantum interference effects of type-I and type-II photoemission processes.

-It should be noted that all of the eight contributions to the coincidence detection probability $P_{\alpha\beta,i}, i=1, \cdots, 8$, involve an electron-electron interaction matrix element $U(\mathbf{k}_1, \mathbf{k}_2, \mathbf{q}_1; \omega_1)$.
-This interaction matrix element shows the inter-electron momentum-$\mathbf{q}_1$ transfer between the two interacting electrons in the electron-electron scattering process of the $(\gamma, 2e)$ photoemission.
-It leads to a momentum-$\mathbf{q}_1$ summation for the coincidence detection probability.
+where $\Gamma_{\text I}$ and $\Gamma_{\text{II}}$ are given by Eqs. (\ref{eqn2.14}) and (\ref{eqn2.21}), respectively.
+Here we have ignored the quantum interference effects between the type-I and the type-II photoemission processes as they have different nondegenerate electron and hole intermediate states, respectively.
+The different energy conservation constraints of the two types of photoemission processes can not be satisfied simultaneously, which makes their quantum interference contribution zero.
+It should be noted that all of the eight contributions, $P_{\alpha\beta,i}, i=1, \cdots, 8$, to the total coincidence detection probability $\Gamma$ involve an electron-electron interaction matrix element $U(\mathbf{k}_1, \mathbf{k}_2, \mathbf{q}_1; \omega_1)$.
+This interaction matrix element involves the inter-electron momentum-$\mathbf{q}_1$ transfer between the two interacting electrons in the electron-electron scattering process.
+It leads to a momentum-$\mathbf{q}_1$ summation contribution to the coincidence detection probability.
 Moreover, the interaction matrix element also involves the inter-electron energy-$\omega_1$ transfer between the two interacting electrons.
-While the energy transfer in type-I photoemission is locked by the momenta, the energy transfer in type-II photoemission is freely arbitrary.
+While the energy transfer in type-I photoemission is locked by the momentum transfer, the energy transfer in type-II photoemission is freely arbitrary.
 The arbitrary energy transfer leads to an additional frequency integral in the contributions to the coincidence detection probability from type-II photoemission.
-The arbitrary momentum and/or energy transfer makes the $(\gamma, 2e)$ photoemission technique fail to reveal the inner-pair spatial and dynamical structure of the two-body Bethe-Salpeter wave function.
-Thus, the $(\gamma, 2e)$ photoemission technique can not reveal the inner-pair physics of the two-body correlations of the target electrons.
+The arbitrary momentum and/or energy transfer makes the $(\gamma, 2e)$ photoemission technique fail to reveal the inner-pair spatial and dynamical structures of the two-body Bethe-Salpeter wave function.
+Thus, the $(\gamma, 2e)$ photoemission technique can not reveal the inner-pair physics of the two-body correlations of the target correlated electrons.
+It is not a good technique for direct detection of the pairing mechanism of the Cooper pairs in superconductor.